liliserf/ol/README.md

 # OL API

 ## Installation
-Uses Ruby 2.3.1 and Rails 4.2.6
+Uses Ruby 2.3.1, Rails 4.2.6, and Postgresql 9.5.3
  1. Install Postgres via homebrew `brew install postgres`
- 2. git clone project `git clone git@ithub.com:liliserf/ol.git`
+ 2. git clone project `git clone git@github.com:liliserf/ol.git`
  3. cd into project `cd ol`
  4. run `bundle install`

 ## Setup
  1. Run `rake db:setup`
+ 2. Start the rails server with `rails s` from the terminal

+## Importing
- 2. To import the original business file CSV run `rake import:businesses["engineering_project_businesses.csv"]` or to import businesses directly from the gzip link, run command `rake import:businesses[https://s3.amazonaws.com/ownlocal-engineering/engineering_project_businesses.csv.gz]`
+ - To import the original CSV file, run `rake import:businesses["engineering_project_businesses.csv"]`
- *Any CSV file saved to the root folder or gzip url can be imported by using the file or url name as the rake task argument.*
+  - To import a new CSV file, save the file to the root folder and use the file name as the rake task argument such as `rake import:businesses['new_file.csv']`
- 3. Start the rails server with `rails s` from the terminal
+ - To import the original file directly from the gzip link, run command `rake import:businesses["https://s3.amazonaws.com/ownlocal-engineering/engineering_project_businesses.csv.gz"]`
+  - To import a gzip url, use the url as the rake task argument such as `rake import:businesses["new_gzip.csv.gz"]` *Duplicate files will not be added to the database.*

 ## Endpoints